UltraEngine/Documentation/CPP/Pixmap_Sample.md

 # Pixmap::Sample

 This method retrieves a pixel sample using bilinear filtering to smoothly interpolate between pixels.
+This can also be used to read color values from high-precision pixel formats.

 ## Syntax